-The main entrance of the museum is just next to the stylish ARMA Bali luxury resort on Jalan Raya Pengosekan, but you can also enter it from Cafe ARMA on Jalan Hanoman.
+The main entrance of the museum is just next to the stylish ARMA resort on Jalan Raya Pengosekan, but you can also enter it from Cafe ARMA on Jalan Hanoman.

-You can also join courses yourself.
-Besides the usual courses such as wood carving, Balinese batik, Balinese painting and Balinese dancing, you can also join workshops on Hinduism in Bali, the affect of modernity on Bali and the history of Bali.
+You can also join courses yourself such as wood carving, Balinese batik, Balinese painting, and Balinese dancing.
+There are also workshops on Hinduism in Bali, the effect of modernity on Bali and the history of Bali.

 There is also a book shop, library and some rooms where conferences and training can be organized.